ISISNeutronMuon/MDMC/doc/pages/introduction.rst

-For an explanation of the refinement steps, please see the tutorial `Running a Refinement <../tutorials/running-a-refinement.ipynb>`_, and for a full demonstration of MDMC, including setting up a simulation and running a refinement, please see the tutorial `Refining the potential parameters of liquid Argon <../tutorials/refining-liquid-argon.ipynb>`_.
+For an explanation of the refinement steps, please see the tutorial `Running a Refinement <../tutorials/running-a-refinement.ipynb>`_, and for a full demonstration of MDMC, including setting up a simulation and running a refinement, please see the .py files within 'examples'.

 .. _tutorials-label: